tobbelobb/hp-mark/README.md

    * Efforts for getting depth images at higher frequencies.
 Author Hannes Plank does a lot of work on ToF
  - [Design, stiffness analysis and experimental study of a cable-driven parallel 3D printer (2019)](https://www.sciencedirect.com/science/article/abs/pii/S0094114X18315568)
    * Somebody designed a Hangprinter with a spring instead of motorized D-axis
    * They used a very expensive optical tracker (V120:Trio, ca $3000) system to check accuracy.
 The system uses six small spheres as markers: three on the build plate and three on the effector.
-After looking at products on optitrack.com, it seems like they use a lot of these ca 1 cm diameter grey spheres as markers, for all kinds of different tracking problems
+After looking at products on optitrack.com, it seems like they use a lot of these ca 1 cm diameter grey spheres as markers, for all kinds of different tracking problems.
+I also see only greyscale images, no time-of-flight sensors (but they might be there)

  # Keywords